-For more information about the parameter description of global compiler settings, see the SIMOTION ST Programming and Operating Manual.
+For a description of the parameters of the global compiler settings, refer to SIMOTION ST Programming and Operating Manual.

 4.4.3.2 Local compiler settings

 Local settings are configured individually for each LAD/FBD unit; local settings overwrite global settings.